zaoyang/30-days-of-vue/day-01/day-01.cq.md

 <iframe src='./src/index.html'  ></iframe>

 That was easy, wasn’t it?
-In the next article, we'll take a deeper look at the `data` property of a Vue instance and how it enables the _reactivity_ of our Vue applications.
+In the next article, we'll take a deeper look at the `data` property of a Vue instance and how it enables _reactivity_ of our Vue applications.